 I wanted to go to university, actually it wasn’t an option, I was going to university, I just didn’t have any money to pay for it.
-I grew up in a single parent household and although my mom had a great healthcare profession she either didn’t think about it or didn’t have the money to regularly contribute to RESP’s for my sister and I. When the time came for post secondary every single penny went on some form of credit, be it line of credit, student loan or credit cards.
+Or maybe I should say there was money at one point that was left in an estate that didn’t get executed properly, leaving us to scramble to pay for said education very last minute.
+When the time came for post secondary every single penny went on some form of credit, be it line of credit, student loan or credit cards.
 I had a part time job but not enough to pay for anything more than my books.
 By the end of my undergraduate degree I managed to rack up $32,000 in student debt and probably $2,000 in consumer/credit card debt.
 By the age of 21, I had $34,000 debt.

 What’s even worse is that, although no education is wasted, my degree wasn’t going to get me much beyond a minimum wage job, the only option I had n my mind was to further my education.
 Back to school I went and although I have a great career now, and zero regret, by the end of my second degree I managed to add another $20,000 in student loans, another $10,000 in lines of credit and about $13,000 on…credit cards…Yup.
 I put over $10,000 on credit cards to pay off tuition and books that my loans and LOC’s wouldn’t cover.
 My program was over $13,000 per year, not including books and other incidentals and maintaining a part time job while in this program was not optional.
 I couldn’t do both and focusing on my (overpriced) education was priority.
 By the end of my second degree, before my life had started, I now had $77,000 in debt.